Njoro007/africastalking.Net/README.md

 [![NuGet](https://img.shields.io/nuget/v/AfricasTalking.NET.svg)](https://www.nuget.org/packages/AfricasTalking.NET/)

-The Africa's Talking C# API wrapper provides convenient access to the Africa's Talking API from applications written in C#.
-With support for .NET45, .NET46 and .NET Core 2 +
+The Africa's Talking C# API wrapper provides convenient access to the Africa's Talking API from applications written in C# and available on multiple .NET implementation

 ## Documentation
 Take a look at the [API docs here](http://docs.africastalking.com/) for more information.